 Intermediate trumpets are not up to the capabilities of professional models, and they do not require the skill of players at that level.
 They are beyond the capabilities of beginner trumpets, and players with minimal or new skill would not be well-matched for these types.

 The differences between beginner and intermediate trumpets include better strength of build, better material composition, better functionality and greater cost for the latter type.
 Players whose beginner trumpets no longer fit their playing ability or no longer allow for development often move up to intermediate models.

 Perhaps you or your child has been playing the trumpet for a couple of years, and you feel as if you have developed a good feel for how to play it.
 With this, you start feeling the urge that you need to make the transition up from the student to the intermediate trumpet.
-However, how do you know when it is the right time to make this transition?
+However, how do you know when is the best time to make the jump from a student trumpet up to an intermediate trumpet?
 Here are some different ideas to think about concerning whether or not you need to change your trumpet out.

 When looking at the difference between a student trumpet and an intermediate trumpet, you will notice there actually is not that much of a difference between the two.
 An intermediate trumpet will give you a third valve ring, so you can tune the trumpet to an even more precise sound.
 In addition to this, the finishes of the intermediate trumpets are a little bit more lightweight, which helps with the vibration of the instrument.

 Both of these features will help give your trumpet a deeper and truer sound compared to a student trumpet.
 This sound will be very noticeable to you as the player, but may not be that noticeable to those who listen to you play.
 The feel of the trumpet typically will not be that different, although it will be slightly lighter.